hichana/fdna/PROJECT_PLANNING.md

     -x selected NFTs appear can be arranged inside of two vertical dnd palletes to signify they are "base pairs" -x users can click/tap drag NFT data between vertical dnd to build and rearrange base pairs -x with each re-arrange of base pairs, user is informed whether or not that permutation of Flow DNA for either side is taken or not
-    - user can mint their Flow DNA strand, showing transaction status throughout the process and providing a link to the transaction on flowscan
+    -x user can mint their Flow DNA strand, showing transaction status throughout the process and providing a link to the transaction on flowscan
     -x user can see a card representing their Flow DNA strand with a list of the DNA string identifiers from each strand
+- layout and design UI
+    - as needed
 - app testing/automation (all use overflow)
     - has a testing utils that can be used with an integration test
     - basic integration test to test DNA building and minting